Fairblock/docs/docs/welcome/quickstart/quickstart.md

 ---
 sidebar_position: 1
 ---
 # Developer Quickstart: Build Confidential Apps or Chains with Fairyring

 A Confidential App, or cApp, unlocks programmable encryption and paired conditional decryption and execution using Fairblock's decentralized blockchain, Fairyring.
 They can take the form as an App itself on a network like an EVM or other independent chain itself.

+> **Fairblock can already be integrated with EVMs, RollUps, Cosmos Chains, RustVMs, and other blockchains.
+Different FairyKits are used to integrate into different chains.**

 When working with Fairyring, there are two main developer audiences that have been highlighted, and subsequent quickstarts will be provided to assist them.